nishadtardalkar/UnityInterpolator/README.md

 ![Failed to load image](IMG/Untitled.png)

 <b>By default strength of the curve is set to 3 <br>
-You can change it in AddTarget method <br>
+You can specify it while calling AddTarget method <br>
 </b>
 <br>